 OK, so maybe I wasn’t being totally forthright above, there are more than two things to think about when cooking bacon in the oven, or anytime at all.
 Where does your bacon come from?
 Would you be scared to find out what kind of conditions that pig might have been raised in to make sure you have bacon on your table?
 For most of the commercialized market, bacon is pretty horrid.
 Not that it tastes bad, but that it can often be processed with all sorts of nasty chemicals, think unnatural nitrites and nitrates, and grown in overcrowded disease ridden swamps of poo called CAFOs.

 I can’t do that anymore.
 Having learned about where most of the bacon I ate as a child, and young adult, came from, I made a vow to myself to do better, both for the health of my family, as well as for the overall well being of the farm animals being raised in my name, to appear later on my dinner table.
-It’s taken a bit of searching, but there are plenty of farmers who raise pigs, and other animals, on pasture, just like they are naturally designed to do!
+It’s taken a bit of searching, but there are plenty of farmers who raise pigs, and other animals, on pasture, just like they are naturally designed to live!
 Without the use of antibiotics and added hormones, these pigs lead a better life, are processed in a more humane manner, and don’t run the risk of passing nasty medicines and unknown chemicals along to my children.

 Don’t believe me that there is a difference between responsibly and humanely raised pork and commercially hyper-processed bacon found in mega-stores like Walmart?
 Check out these two different sites, and then let me know what you think!
 The first is Niman Ranch, a collection of sustainable farmers providing pasture raised meats for online purchase, but also available in retail stores.
 The second is an article in the New York Times detailing conditions on a Minnesota pork farm.
 This article contains a video, and neither the article, nor the video, are for the faint of heart.
 Check out both links and then let me know where you want your bacon to come from.